Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.

-Biological therapy is usually the first treatment for chronic or accelerated CML.
-But you might have chemotherapy instead if you can't have biological therapy for some reason.
-Or your treatment with biological therapy has stopped working.
+Targeted cancer drugs such as imatinib are usually the first treatment for chronic or accelerated CML.
+But you might have chemotherapy instead if you can't have a targeted drug for some reason.

 You might also have chemotherapy if your CML is in the blast phase.
 You have chemotherapy as part of your preparation for a stem cell or bone marrow transplant.

 The most common chemotherapy drug used for CML is hydroxycarbamide.
 This aims to reduce your white blood cell count and control any symptoms you might be having.
 You take hydroxycarbamide as capsules.

 The drugs used for the blast phase of CML are the same as for acute myeloid leukaemia (AML).
 You usually have a combination of chemotherapy drugs into your bloodstream through a drip.

 High dose chemotherapy